pelias/pbf2json/README.md

 ### Denormalization

-When processing the ways, the node refs are looked up for you and the lat/lon values are added to each way:
+When processing the ways, the node refs are looked up for you and the lat/lon values are added to each way.

-Since version `3.0` centroids are also computed for each way.
+Since version `3.0` centroids are also computed for each way, since version `5.0` bounds are now also computed.

+Output of the `nodes` array (as seen below) is optional, this was disabled by default in version `5.0` but can be enabled with the flag `--waynodes=true`.

 ```bash
 {